awslabs/service-workbench-on-aws/addons/addon-raas-s3-copy/packages/s3-synchronizer/README.md

 # s3-synchronizer

-This program polls the provided api URL to check for new s3 dataset information.
-When a new dataset is specified, the program will copy the files to the local instance (using a s3 multi-part download).
-If the JSON returned by the api specifies that this dataset should be writable, the program will then setup file watchers and any file changes will be persisted back to s3.
+This program loads the S3 data on local file system by copying the data from S3 bucket based on the specified S3 mounts (i.e., `defaultS3Mounts`) JSON configuration.
 The program does not download any further changes to objects in s3 beyond the initial download.

+If a specific S3 mount is marked `writable` in the `defaultS3Mounts` JSON , the program will then setup file watchers and any file changes locally in the corresponding directory will be persisted back to s3.
+This "writable" feature in the program is currently not integrated with the rest of the Service Workbench code.
+The "writable" feature of the tool is tested in isolation.
+It is added for future Read-Write support on EC2 Windows workspaces and will be integrated with the rest of the Service Workbench code when the Read-Write support is added.

 ## Prerequisites